synzen/prompt-anything/README.md

 const askNamePrompt = new MyPrompt<MyData, MessageType>(askNameVisual)
 ```

-#### Time Limits
+#### Time Limits/Timeouts

 To automatically end message collection after a set duration, pass your duration in milliseconds as the 3rd argument to `Prompt`.
-Your implemented `onInactivity` method will then be called.

 ```ts
 const duration = 90000
 const askNamePrompt = new MyPrompt<MyData, MessageType>(askNameVisual, askNameFn, duration)
 ```

+This causes a `Errors.UserInactivityError` to be thrown when the timeout is reached.
+The default value is 90000.

 ### Connecting Prompts